Billie Joe Armstrong: Political views

 Armstrong supported Barack Obama during the 2008 and 2012 presidential elections, and Bernie Sanders in the 2016 presidential election.
-Following Sanders' failure to become the Democratic nominee, Armstrong declared his support for Hillary Clinton.
+Following Sanders' defeat in the Democratic primaries, Armstrong declared his support for Hillary Clinton.
 He was critical of Donald Trump during the election and throughout Trump's presidency, calling him a "fascist" and a "puppet of the Illuminati", comparing him to Adolf Hitler, and blaming "uneducated white working-class people" for his rise to power.
+During Green Day’s performance at ABC’s Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest 2024, Armstrong changed the lyrics of "American Idiot" to “I'm not a part of a MAGA agenda”.
 In a 2017 Rolling Stone interview, he stated that he does not align himself with any political party and described himself as an independent.
 He again supported Sanders during the 2020 presidential election, later endorsing Joe Biden after Sanders lost the primary.
 Following the U.S. Supreme Court decision Dobbs v.
 Jackson Women's Health Organization, Armstrong announced his plans to renounce his United States citizenship.
+Armstrong endorsed Kamala Harris on the day of the 2024 election.